Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 woman doing balance exercise ehlers danlos syndrome EDS

 Some patients Ehlers-Danlos syndrome have trouble maintaining balance.
 Some exercises can help improve their body awareness.
-Photo: Penny Goldberg.
+(Photo by Penny Goldberg)

-Although the current evidence base for physical therapy in patients with Ehlers-Danlos syndrome is scant, there are plenty of anecdotal reports of patients who have decreased pain and improved function following an episode of physical therapy care.
+Although the current evidence base for physical therapy and EDS is scant, there are many anecdotal reports of patients who have decreased pain and improved function following one physical therapy session.

 Physical therapists are movement specialists and can assist patients with EDS in improving how they do activities of daily living.
-Physical therapy should focus on gentle stretching, along with exercises that promote general strengthening and proprioception.
+They should focus on gentle stretching, along with exercises that promote general strengthening and proprioception.

 Makher emphasizes a “test-retest” approach with his patients where every activity is assessed for comfort.

-When POTS is present along with EDS, he suggested cardiovascular training as part of exercise.
+When postural orthostatic tachycardia syndromeis (POTS) is present along with EDS, he suggested cardiovascular training as part of exercise.
 Patients with POTS can start with swimming, rowing, or biking and work their way up to exercising on an elliptical trainer, treadmill, or stair stepper.

 Also, many physical therapists specialize in treating chronic pain, which is also prevalent in those with EDS.